MortenBjerre/MortenBjerre.github.io/index.md

 <!-- Google embed ends -->
 </div>

 Here, the divide is again rather strong, as the south-eastern half of the city has very few schools better than any in the north-western half.
+For all the following time sliding choropleths, the date only represents the full year and not a specific date.
+Therefore, the month and day can be ignored.

 # Looking at Scores by zip code over the years